fusionlanguage/fut/doc/reference.md

 ﻿# The Ć Programming Language

-Welcome to the description of yet another programming language.
+Welcome to the description of yet another programming language!
-Unlike most languages that you learned before, Ć does _not_ claim to be the best universal programming language.
+Unlike most languages that you may have learned before, Ć does _not_ claim to be the best universal programming language.
-Instead, it solves one specific problem: how to write code that can be _conveniently_ used from C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL _at the same time_.
+Instead, it solves one specific problem: how to create code that can be _simultaneously_ used with C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL.
-For example, if you invented a new compression format, you can implement it in Ć and have the automatic translator `cito` generate the source code in the mentioned languages, so programmers of these languages can use your code.
+For example, if you invented a new compression format, you could implement it in Ć and have the automatic translator `cito` generate the source code in the aforementioned languages, allowing programmers of those languages to use your code.

-Ć is a language for programmers with vast experience in several languages.
+Ć is a language for programmers with vast experience in several other languages.
 Ć follows the [Principle of least astonishment (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 The syntax is akin to C#.
 In fact, C# syntax highlighting works quite well for Ć.